Fanboys (film): Retrospective

-In a 2018 oral history of the film, members of the cast recalled feeling frustrated over the film's reshoots, as well as the behavior of Weinstein and reshoot director Steve Brill during filming.
+In a 2018 oral history of the film, members of the cast recalled feeling frustrated over the film's reshoots, as well as the behavior of producer Harvey Weinstein and reshoot director Steve Brill during filming.
 Cline and Newman noted several of the raunchier scenes written by Adam F. Goldberg at Weinstein's request remained in the final cut, including the scene at the gay bar, which Cline found homophobic even by the standards of when the film was released.

 The cast and creatives voiced interest in making a sequel to Fanboys, but Cline noted its attachment to Weinstein, Spacey, and Knowles (who had all since been accused of sexual assault) made this unlikely.
 Cline also expressed interest in a directors' cut of the film that reflected his and Newman's original vision.

+On January 17, 2021 members of the Fanboys cast and crew had an online reunion-panel, as part of Dan Fogler's "Fogler's Fiction Fest" presented by Nerdbot.
+Director Kyle Newman, Jay Baruchel, Dan Fogler, Adam F. Goldberg, Chris Marquette and Sam Huntington were the ones present for the panel.
+During the event, cast and creatives once again expressed interest in a making a sequel.

 Release

 Theatrical run and box office

 Fanboys was released on February 6, 2009 in eight US markets.
 The film expanded into 10 more cities on February 20, 2009, including a special screening in Columbus, Ohio that day, followed by a Q&A session after the film with Kyle Newman, Ernie Cline, Matt Perniciaro and Kevin Mann.
-According to Cline's pre-show speech, he wanted to hold a special screening with fans in his home state, since he grew up in nearby Ashland, Ohio, and the story was set in a fictional town similar to Ashland.
+According to Cline's pre-show speech, he wanted to hold a special screening with fans in his home state, since he grew up in nearby Ashland, Ohio, and the story was set in a fictional town of Shandal, Ohio, similar to Ashland (Shandal is an anagram of Ashland).
 The film expanded its release to seven more markets on February 27, 2009, to 13 more on March 13, 2009, and an additional 9 on March 20, 2009.
 On April 3, 2009, it was released in Canadian theaters.
 The film was also released on May 7, 2009 in Denmark and showed for approximately three weeks, it was released in Germany on July 30, 2009.